I. Financial support by the Society and role of the Council

 III.
 ERA Membership of ERA Committees/Boards

-All board members of the ERA committees must be ERA Full members.
-Exceptions are possible only for non-nephrologists and for the Editorial Board members of NDT, CKJ and NEP.
+All board members of the ERA committee must be ERA Full members.

 IV.
 Rotation of ERA Committee/Board members